mimiyin/Choreographic-Interventions/README.md

 ## Space
 Points, lines and curves.
 Bodies as architecture.
 Moving in relation to architecture.
 - Defining space.
 - Dividing space.
 - Projecting lines and planes.
 - Arcs and curves.
 - Meshes and webs.

-#####Example in-class improvs: Walking the grid.
-Build	a	yarn	sculpture	by	projecting lines from	bodies in	the	room.

-#####Topic Study: Define	space	with 1 or more bodies.
+## Week 6 Space: Defining space with light.
+- Video Jiri Kylian | NDT : [Sweet Dreams](http://www.numeridanse.tv/en/video/1046_sweet-dreams)

+##### Week 6 Assignment
+- Create 3 simple studies of how to move people through space with light.
+- Meet as a group and combine at least 3 of your sketches into a single structured improvisations.
+- Decide how many people are in your improv and what the default movement is. (e.g. Free-style?
+Turning in place.
+Hopping.)

+##### Week 6 Reading
+- Read Learning Processing Chapter 14 on 3D, Translation and Rotation

 ##Timing + Pacing
 - Rhythm v.
 Tempo